sloede/GASPI.jl/README.md

 ### Issues when relying on the `module` command
-If you want to start a parallel process using GPI-2's `gaspi_run` on a cluster where paths are , there are some issues you need to handle in order to make a GASPI program run properly.
+If you want to start a parallel process using GPI-2's `gaspi_run` on a cluster where paths are set using the `module` command provided by, e.g., Lmod, there are some issues you need to handle in order to make a GASPI program run properly.
 They boil down to the fact that, as far as I can tell, GPI-2 uses SSH to set up communication between nodes and uses a non-login shell for this purpose.
 This